Nino-dev/iot-cmd/MANUAL1.md

 # Warm Welcome: Turn lights on based off outside temperature

 By Nino van der Vinden<br>
-Last updated 25 October 2022
+Last updated 31 January 2022

 ## Introduction
 Within this manual you'll find the instructions to setup a program that turns on a LED-strip based on the outside temperature.
 This is realised with the Open Weather Map API.